What Is Peripheral Artery Disease (PAD)?

 By the end of this guide, you will understand:

-- Why PAD is more dangerous in people with diabetes and smoking history
+- Why PAD is dangerous for diabetics and smokers

-- The difference between normal leg cramps and PAD-related leg pain
+- The difference between PAD pain and normal leg cramps

-- What happens if Peripheral Artery Disease is left untreated for years
+- What happens if PAD is left untreated

 Global Epidemiology and Mortality